shaliulab/idtrackerai/docs/source/quickstart.rst

 There are four main parameters that affect the number of blobs detected in a given frame.
 The **Intensity thresholds** (minimum and maximum) and the **Area thresholds** (minimum and maximum).
-Connected pixels which intensity values are inside of the range defined by the intensity thresholds will be detected as a blob if the number of pixels that define the blob (area of the blob) is inside of the range defined by the area thresholds.
+Connected pixels which intensity values are within the range defined by the intensity thresholds will be detected as a blob if the number of pixels that define the blob (the area of the blob) is within of the range defined by the area thresholds.

 To modify the different thresholds, you can type the new value inside of the text box, scroll up/down with the cursor placed on top of the box, or drag